Thaharim-dev/Multi-Agent-Document-Intelligence/README.md

 ```
 const apiKey = "YOUR_GEMINI_API_KEY_HERE";
 ```
-Launch: Simply open `index.html` in any modern web browser.
+Launch: Open `index.html` in any modern web browser.

 📋 Requirements

-To run the MADI Intelligence System, you need:
+1. To run the MADI Intelligence System, you need:

-A modern web browser (Chrome, Edge, or Firefox).
+2. A modern web browser (Chrome, Edge, or Firefox).

-An active internet connection to reach the Google Gemini API.
+3. An active internet connection to reach the Google Gemini API.

-A valid Google Gemini API Key.
+4. A valid Google Gemini API Key.

 ⚠️ Security Note
 The current implementation stores the API key in a client-side variable for demonstration purposes.
 For production environments, it is highly recommended to move the callGemini function to a secure backend or use environment variables to prevent API key exposure.